retothuerer/T-REX/README.md

 -->

 Example `T-REX` with data from multiple sensors
-Here there is only one measurement of each sonsor, but using tables allows to structure the data and repeat the `TEMP` key in the same `T_REX` (for readibility with additional line breaks):
+Here there is only one measurement of each sonsor, but using tables allows to structure the data and repeat the `TEMP` key in the same `T-REX` (for readibility with additional line breaks):
 ```
 ENV$$
 PRESSURE$BAR:TEMP$KEL::